yldio/joyent-portal/packages/ui-toolkit/src/icons/section.md

-Icons here are used to denote sperate sections within the Instance Managements space of Triton Compute.
+These icons are used to denote separate sections within the Instance Management space of Triton Compute.

 ```js noeditor
 const React = require('react');